Communication Efficient Quantum Secret Sharing

-\begin{lemma} In the encoding scheme defined in Eq.~\eqref{eq:enc_qudits}, any $k-1$ or lesser number of shares do not give any information about the secret $\ket{s}$. \end{lemma}
+\begin{lemma}[Secrecy] In the encoding scheme defined in Eq.~\eqref{eq:enc_qudits}, any $k-1$ or lesser number of shares do not give any information about the secret $\ket{s}$. \end{lemma}

 \begin{proof} The encoding scheme is a pure state encoding scheme with the total number of shares $n=2k-1$.
 If some set of $k-1$ or lesser number of shares give any information about the secret, then the secret cannot be recovered from the remaining $k$ or more number of shares, because of the no-cloning theorem.
-However, from lemma \ref{lm:qts-k-recovery}, any $k$ shares are enough to recover the secret completely.
-Hence, no set of $k-1$ (or lesser number of) shares give any information about the secret. \end{proof} Note that Lemma~\ref{lm:secrecy} implies that the complement of an authorized set for the proposed scheme is unauthorized.
-With these results in place we can make the following claim.
+However, from Lemma \ref{lm:qts-k-recovery}, any $k$ shares are enough to recover the secret completely.
+Hence, no set of $k-1$ (or lesser number of) shares give any information about the secret. \end{proof} With these results in place we have our central result.

-\begin{theorem}[Communication efficient QSS] The encoding given in Eq.~\eqref{eq:enc_qudits} gives rise to a $((k,2k-1,d))$ quantum secret sharing scheme where $k \leq d\leq 2k-1$ is a fixed integer.
+\begin{theorem}[Communication efficient QSS] The encoding given in Eq.~\eqref{eq:enc_qudits} gives rise to a $((k,2k-1,d))$ quantum secret sharing scheme where $d$ is a fixed integer satisfying $k \leq d\leq 2k-1$.
 The scheme shares a secret of $m=d-k+1$ qudits.
 The communication cost for any $k$ participants to recover the secret is $mk$ qudits, while the communication cost for any $d$ participants is $d$ qudits. \end{theorem}

 A standard $((k,2k-1))$ QTS will incur a communication cost of $km$ qudits to share $m$ qudits.
 A subtle point to be noted is that the communication efficient scheme requires the dealer to share a larger secret.